SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE3/README.md

 }
 ```

 We define a complex variable type, which is a [list](https://developer.hashicorp.com/terraform/language/expressions/types#lists-tuples) of [objects](https://developer.hashicorp.com/terraform/language/expressions/types#maps-objects).
-Each object has three attributes: `name`, `plan`, and `amount`.
-The `name` and `plan` attributes are strings, and the `amount` attribute is a number.
+Each object has three attributes: `name` and `plan`.
+The `name` and `plan` attributes are strings.
 We define a default value for the variable, which is an empty list.We will provide values for this parameter via the file `terraform.tfvars` in the next step.
 Save the changes.

 ## Step 2: Add the variable to the tfvars file